kswaldemar/rewind-viewer/README.md

 Source code with changelog for significant releases can be found in [github releases page](https://github.com/kswaldemar/rewind-viewer/releases).

-Prebuilt windows binaries for other version, such as bugfixes [can be found here](https://github.com/kswaldemar/rewind-viewer/issues/23)
+Prebuilt windows binaries for other version, such as bugfixes [can be found here](https://github.com/kswaldemar/rewind-viewer/issues/23).
+It is required to have x86 C++ Redistributable for Visual Studio 2015 installed to run prebuild windows binaries.

 ## Build